dstackai/dstack/docs/docs/index.md

 # Quickstart

-`dstack` is an open-source platform for training, fine-tuning, and deployment of generative AI models across various cloud providers.
-(1) { .annotate }
+`dstack` is an open-source platform that simplifies generative AI training and deployment across various cloud GPU providers.
+(1)
+{ .annotate }

 1. You can use various cloud accounts (e.g., AWS, GCP, Azure, Lambda Cloud, etc.) by configuring